ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

     return None
 ```

-Here, the return type is `Optional[str]`, meaning the function returns either a string (the user’s name) or `None` (if no user was found for that ID).
+The return type of `Optional[str]` means the function returns either a string (the user's name) or `None` (if no user was found for that ID).
-Inside the function, we see this in action: when `user_id` is 1, we return a string `"Alice"`, otherwise we return `None`.
+A `user_id` of `1` produces a string `"Alice"`, otherwise it returns `None`.
-Without the `Optional` annotation, someone reading just the function signature might assume it always returns a string, which would be misleading.
+Without the `Optional`, someone looking at the function signature might assume it always returns a string.
-The type hint makes it clear that `None` is a possible outcome.
+The type annotation makes it clear that `None` is a possible outcome.

-Optional types often come into play with default arguments as well.
+`Optional` types are useful with default arguments that can be `None`:
-If a function parameter has a default value of `None`, its type should usually be optional.
-Consider a greeting function that can optionally personalize the message:

 ```python
 # example_5.py